alphagov/govuk_publishing_components/docs/analytics-ga4/trackers.md

 ## Form tracker

 The [form tracker](trackers/ga4-form-tracker.md) is designed to capture data about a form when it has been submitted.

+## Form change tracker

+The [form change tracker](trackers/ga4-form-change-tracker.md) is designed to capture data when the form changes.

 ## Link tracker